-- report it to a DSL immediately as they would any safeguarding concern; - never view, download or share the imagery themselves, or ask a child to share or download it -this is illegal; - report to a DSL if they have viewed the imagery by accident (e.g. the child shows it to them before they could tell the child not to); - not delete the imagery or ask the child to delete it; - not ask the child/ren involved in the incident to disclose information regarding the imagery; - not share information about the incident with other members of staff or the child/ren's parents/carers;
+- report it to a DSL immediately as they would any safeguarding concern. - never view, download, or share the imagery themselves, or ask a child to share or download it -this is illegal. - report to a DSL if they have viewed imagery by accident (e.g., the child shows it to them before they could tell the child not to). - not delete the imagery or ask the child to delete it. - not ask the child/ren involved in the incident to disclose information regarding the imagery. - not share information about the incident with other members of staff or the child/ren's parents/carers.

-Staff can find more information via the UKCCIS Guidance: Sexting in schools and colleges, responding to incidents and safeguarding young people.
+More information can be found in UKCCIS Guide: Sexting in schools & colleges, responding to incidents & safeguarding young people.
 Abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up".
 We believe that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm by adults in the school and other students.
 All staff must act on any concern informing a Designated Safeguarding Lead via an initial concern form on CPOMS.
 This concern may not be a result of a direct disclosure but may be raised as a result of other avenues of concern such as a change in behaviour or an overheard conversation.